 Sheets are great to upcycle not only because of their size, but also because of their material.
 Flannel, cotton and even silk all have a huge amount of “other” uses which means that if you upcycle nothing else, sheets should be one of the few items you do keep for upcycling.
-We also find new uses for old towels in our house and between the two?
-I save a lot of money.
+We also find new uses for old towels, ways to use old bottles, ways to use empty milk jugs, ways to use fabric softener and even ways to use coffee mugs!
+Between all of them, I save a lot of money.
 I’ve never sat down and figured out exactly how much but I can tell you that there are a lot of things that I haven’t had to buy because of those towels and how often we find ways to upcycle sheets.

 Ways to Upcycle Sheets